Bulgaria: Legal system

 Bulgaria has a civil law legal system.
 The judiciary is overseen by the Ministry of Justice.
 The Supreme Administrative Court and the Supreme Court of Cassation are the highest courts of appeal and oversee the application of laws in subordinate courts.
 The Supreme Judicial Council manages the system and appoints judges.
-The legal system is regarded by both domestic and international observers as one of Europe's most inefficient due to pervasive lack of transparency and corruption.
+The legal system is regarded by both domestic and international observers as one of Europe's most inefficient due to a pervasive lack of transparency and corruption.
 Law enforcement is carried out by organisations mainly subordinate to the Ministry of the Interior.
 The General Directorate of National Police (GDNP) combats general crime and maintains public order.
 GDNP fields 26,578 police officers in its local and national sections.
 The bulk of criminal cases are transport-related, followed by theft and drug-related crime; homicide rates are low.
 The Ministry of the Interior also heads the Border Police Service and the National Gendarmerie—a specialised branch for anti-terrorist activity, crisis management and riot control.
 Counterintelligence and national security are the responsibility of the State Agency for National Security.

 Administrative divisions

 Bulgaria is a unitary state.
 Since the 1880s, the number of territorial management units has varied from seven to 26.
 Between 1987 and 1999, the administrative structure consisted of nine provinces (oblasti, singular oblast).
 A new administrative structure was adopted in parallel with the decentralisation of the economic system.
-It includes 27 provinces and a metropolitan capital province (Sofia-Grad).
+It includes 27 provinces and a metropolitan capital province (Sofia City).
 All areas take their names from their respective capital cities.
 The provinces are subdivided into 265 municipalities.
 Municipalities are run by mayors, who are elected to four-year terms, and by directly elected municipal councils.
 Bulgaria is a highly centralised state where the Council of Ministers directly appoints regional governors and all provinces and municipalities are heavily dependent on it for funding.